Skip to content

 Global Variables

-• globals: Access and modify global variables.
+• persist: Access and modify view-specific persisted variables (gvars).

-• clearGlobals(): Clears all global variables.
+• clearPersist(): Clears all view-specific persisted variables.

 State Management

-• clear(): Clears the stepper state.
+• clear(): Clears the stepper state and component registry.

 Event Handling